-- Drying too fast: If your picture dries too fast, there is an acute risk of cracking.
-It is therefore advisable to ensure that your pictures are not exposed to direct sunlight and that the room temperature is not too high.
+- Drying too fast: If your paintings dries too fast, there is an acute risk of cracking.
+It is therefore advisable to ensure that your paintings are not exposed to direct sunlight and that the room temperature is not too high.

-If you take these steps with courage, your pictures will dry without cracks.
+If you take these steps with courage, your paintings will dry without cracks.

 Why do I need to protect / seal the image?